 Who is consulted and how will depend upon the type and scale of the development and developers should identify all stakeholders and potentially impacted parties as the first step in establishing a consultation programme.
-A statement setting out who was consulted, showing the findings and how these have influenced the design, should be submitted for developments of 50 or more homes.
+In addition to the requirements of the local validation list, it is good practice for a statement setting out who was consulted, the findings and how these have influenced the design to be submitted for developments appropriate to the scale of that development.